Platinum coins of the Russian Empire: History

 In the same letter he mentions having counselled the Mexican Government against the introduction of a platinum coinage.

+Some merchants preferred platinum coins because their higher melting point of 1768 C meant that they were much less likely to be melted in a house fire like gold or silver coins often were; gold melts at 1064 C and silver at 962 C, and house fires typically reach a maximum temperature of 1000–1500 C.

 Discontinuation

 The minting was discontinued on 22 June 1845 because of the concerns about possible financial imbalance due to the declining price of platinum; within the next 6 months, platinum coins were withdrawn from circulation.
 An estimated 883,212 rubles were then in the hands of the population.
 Platinum coins then were considered neither an investment nor collectible item and were readily exchanged to the "more reliable" gold.

 The 11–32 tonnes of platinum, raw and in coins, that had accumulated at the St. Petersburg Mint by 1846 was sold to the British firm Johnson, Matthey & Co.
 This sale made Britain a platinum monopolist even though it did not produce platinum domestically.
 Russia and Colombia were the only major platinum producers.
 Other possible reasons for discontinuing the platinum mint were low popularity among the population and the high cost of minting, which was 98 kopeks per 3-ruble coin as compared to less than 1 kopek per gold ruble.

 There were fruitless attempts to resume the platinum mint in 1859, which resulted in a scientific study on the usage of platinum in coins by academician Moritz von Jacobi, published in 1860.
 No country had used platinum for money after 1846, and one reason for that could be that platinum was about 2.5 times cheaper than gold in the 19th century.
 Currently, the platinum coins of the Russian Empire are rare, especially for the period from 1839 to 1840 when only a few coins were minted.
 All platinum coins minted in 1840 were bought by the famous numismatist Count Ivan Ivanovich Tolstoy directly from the Saint Petersburg Mint; on the numismatic auction of the United Bank of Switzerland (UBS Gold and Silver Auction 50) held in autumn 2001 in Basel, one of the two 12-ruble coins minted in 1839 was sold for US$60,500 (with a starting price of $22,000).